modofunjs/modofun/README.md

 Note that handlers can return a Promise, which means you can also use async/await.

-There's also a shortcut method available for each mode:
+There's also a shortcut method available for function mode:

 ```js
 exports.user = modofun.function(myModule)